 Attracting a staggering 5 million visitors a year, the Sistine Chapel is famous for its frescoes by Michelangelo, which include intricate depictions of Biblical scenes on the ceiling and one of his greatest masterpieces – The Last Judgement – on the altar wall.
 Michelangelo was commissioned to decorate the ceiling of the Sistine Chapel by Pope Julius II.
 The artist spent four years (1508-1512) painting the ceiling using a painstaking fresco technique that left no room for mistakes.
 Considering himself more of a sculptor than a painter, Michelangelo had been reluctant to take on the work, and he complained bitterly about the hardships he endured while working on the ceiling.
 But his hard work paid off — the designs are dazzling in their rich intricacy and complexity, including numerous Biblical scenes (most famously, The Creation of Adam), and the figures of prophets, sibyls and ignudi.

 In 1536 Michelangelo returned to the Sistine Chapel, after accepting a commission from Pope Clement VII to create a mural on the altar wall.
 The Last Judgement is an astonishing achievement – a vast, detailed fresco depicting hundreds of figures, from the blessed ascending to Heaven to the damned descending to Hell, surrounded by saints and angels.
 At the centre is Christ himself.
 Look out for interesting details such as St Bartholomew holding his flayed skin (the face bears an uncanny resemblance to Michelangelo) and the figure of Minos, whose genitals are being bitten by a snake.
-Join one of our Vatican tours and you’ll learn all about the history and context of this amazing masterpiece, as your guide points out details you might otherwise have missed.
+Join one of our Vatican tours with Sistine Chapel and you’ll learn all about the history and context of this amazing masterpiece, as your tour guide points out details you might otherwise miss.

 Sistine Chapel: other artworks